decentraland/adr/content/ADR-153-transform-sdk-component.md

 ## Abstract

 This document describes the transform component for the SDK, it is used to spatially place things in the world, including the rotation, scaling, positioning and parenting.
 The semantics of this component also derive the coordinate system of Decentraland explorers.
-Transform operations are -as in any of the protocol's CRDT- commutative and idempotent operations.
+Transform operations are -_as in any of the protocol's CRDT_- commutative and idempotent operations.

 ## Component description